stickies/stickies.github.com/_posts/2013-1-12-autocompletion-in-vim.markdown

 This function looks like it could be really powerful as it lets you define your own custom function for autocompletion.
 Perhaps the topic of another post :)

 ## Plugins
 There are lots of different approaches and solutions to autocompletion in vim.
-My personal favorite as of this time is a plugin called supertab  which makes it super easy to autocomplete using words that are
+My personal favorite as of this time is a plugin called supertab  which makes it super easy to autocomplete.

   Bundle ervandew/supertab